htmicron/ht32sx/firmware_applications/Monarch_MoveME/README.md

 </div>

 This application explain how the SigFox™ network can be accessed using the **HT32SX** , that searches the available SigFox™ network region via Monarch feature and publishes the found network region after a motion detection.
-The motion detection is developed with the help of the ST Microelectronics X-NUCLEO-IKS01A2 board (https://www.st.com/en/ecosystems/x-nucleo-iks01a2.html), using an **accelerometer**.
+The motion detection is developed with the help of the ST Microelectronics [X-NUCLEO-IKS01A2 board](https://www.st.com/en/ecosystems/x-nucleo-iks01a2.html), using an **accelerometer**.

 This application was shown on Sigfox CONNECT 2019 to show our product capability and allow users to experience it.

-The application target device is the HT Micron's iMCP evaluation board and the STMicroelectronic's X-NUCLEO-IKS01A2 expansion board.

-The application prints status messages via terminal, and is useful for evaluation and test purposes.

 ## Device modes